 Business users interact with the User Application's Identity Self-Service, Work Dashboard, and Roles and Resources tabs.
-A business user can be:

-An authenticated user (such as an employee, a manager, or a delegate or proxy for an employee or manager).
-A delegate user is a user to whom one or more specific tasks (appropriate to that user's rights) can be delegated, so that the delegates can work on those specific tasks on behalf of
+A business user is an authenticated user, such as an employee, a manager, or a delegate or proxy for an employee or manager.
+A delegate user is a user to whom one or more specific tasks appropriate to that user's rights can be delegated, so that the delegate can work on those specific tasks on behalf of someone else.
+A proxy user is user who acts in the role of another user by temporarily assuming that user's identity.
+All of the rights of the original user apply to the proxy.
+Work owned by the original user continues to be owned by that user.